Recovering from bowel cancer surgery

 After surgery for bowel cancer, you will be encouraged to start moving around as soon as possible.
 Even if you have to stay in bed, it is important to do regular leg movements and deep-breathing exercises.
 A physiotherapist or nurse will explain these to you.

-To reduce the risk of blood clots, you will wear TED stockings.
-Your nurse may also give you drugs to prevent blood clots.
-These are usually given as injections under the skin.
+Your nurse may also give you medication to prevent blood clots, as injections under the skin.

 Pain